-If you're not registered for GST, you'll need to make three provisional tax payments.
+If you're not registered for GST, you'll need to make 3 provisional tax payments.

-If you file your GST returns six-monthly, you'll need to make two provisional tax payments.
+If you file your GST returns 6-monthly, you'll need to make 2 provisional tax payments.

-If you file your GST returns monthly or twomonthly, and use the standard or estimation option for provisional tax, you'll need to make three provisional tax payments.
+If you file your GST returns monthly or 2-monthly, and use the standard or estimation option for provisional tax, you'll need to make 3 provisional tax payments.

-If you use the ratio option, you'll need to make six provisional tax payments.
+If you use the ratio option, you'll need to make 6 provisional tax payments.